frankdice/tappecue-api/_posts/2017-04-04-get-session-temps.md

 layout: null
 ---

-This method returns a list of all current sessions associated with your Tappecue account.
+This method returns a list of all available sensor temperatures for the given session.

 ### Request
 * The header must include "X-Auth-Header: \<Auth Token>"